Kali Ongala

-Kali Ongala (born August 31, 1979) is a former Young Africans S.C. and GIF Sundsvall midfielder.
-He currently coaches Azam FC.
+Kali Ongala (born 31 August 1979) is a Tanzanian former professional footballer who played as a midfielder, notably for Swedish club GIF Sundsvall.

 Career

-Ongala began playing football with Young Africans S.C. in 1999.
+Ongala began playing football with Young Africans in 1999.
 He went abroad for trials in England and the United States, before landing professional contracts in Sweden with FC Väsby United and GIF Sundsvall.
-Kali now works for a football agency called Onresa Football Agency with his partner Yusuf Bakhresa.

 Kali is also the son of Tanzanian musician late Remmy Ongala.